TIY-TN-FEE-2016-spring/assignments/04-surf-and-paddle/README.md

 ## Normal Mode

-Using the image located `assets/surf-and-paddle.png`, create a html document using html and css to look like below, but be a function website:
+Using the image below, create a html document using html and css to look like below, but be a function website:

 ![Surf and paddle image](assets/surf-and-paddle.png)